MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/oracle-database.md

    ![Image with the wallet files unzipped in the wallet folder.](media/oracle-database/adb-wallet-unzipped.png)

-   >[!Note]
+   > [!NOTE]
-   >The tnsnames.ora file defines your Oracle Autonomous Database address and connection information.
+   > The tnsnames.ora file defines your Oracle Autonomous Database address and connection information.

 3. Open sqlnet.ora in an editor, such as Notepad.